-School districts and Charter schools may not suspend a student for disrupting school activities or otherwise willfully defying the valid authority of school personnel engaged in the performance of their duties for grades K to 8, inclusive.
-Recommendations for expulsion of a student for these acts is prohibited for students enrolled in any grade.
+School districts may not suspend a student for disrupting school activities or otherwise willfully defying the valid authority of school personnel engaged in the performance of their duties for grades 1 to 12, inclusive.
+Suspension for these acts is further prohibited for grades 6 to 8 through July 1, 2025.
+Recommendations for expulsion of a student for these acts remains prohibited for students enrolled in any grade.

-C. Attendance of Suspended Child's Parent or Guardian for Portion of School Day-EC 48900.1
+C. B. Attendance of Suspended Child's Parent or Guardian for Portion of School Day-EC 48900.1